 (Method A) Install the following trusted key into

 sudo wget -O /etc/apt/trusted.gpg.d/unifi-repo.gpg https://dl.ui.com/unifi/unifi-repo.gpg

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv 06E85760C0A52C50

 4. Install and upgrade the UniFi Network Controller.

 sudo apt-get update && sudo apt-get install unifi -y

-We strongly recommend staying with the stable release, but for those users who wish to do otherwise, find the possible suite names, as well as code names in the table below.
+We strongly recommend staying with the stable release, but for those users who wish to do otherwise, click here to expand and see possible suite names, as well as code names in the table within.